reststate/reststate-mobx/docs/Writing Data.md

 ## create

 To create records on the server and also store it locally, use the `create` method.
 Pass it an object containing an `attributes` object.
-This is similar to a JSON API record, but you don't need to specify the type -- the store will add the type.
+This is similar to a JSON:API record, but you don't need to specify the type -- the store will add the type.

 ```javascript
 const recordData = {